Learn how to master the UCAT calculator, including an exciting tool to build your speed to the absolute maximum!

 Learn the following UCAT shortcuts to increase your speed in the QR section.
 It may not save much time, but even seconds can be valuable.

-The UCAT Calculator Skills Trainer is out now, and is our answer to the time pressure in the Quantitative Reasoning section.
+The Calculator Speed Trainer is our answer to the time pressure in the Quantitative Reasoning section.
 Too many students lose marks, not because they don’t know the answers, but because they can’t work them out fast enough.

 This builds calculator speed into your muscle memory, so you can work the calculator keys like a caffeine-fuelled jedi (even if you don’t drink coffee).

 Remember, you only have around 41 seconds to answer each question, so speed is fundamental.

 To increase your speed in VR too, check out our VR Inference Trainer.
 Both UCAT Skills Trainers are included with all UCAT Online Course packages.

 It’s much faster to use the number pad than clicking numbers on the calculator with your mouse.
 Shaving off the seconds can really give you the edge in the QR section.

 Buy a keyboard with a squared number pad if you have a laptop.

 Quick mental calculations are often necessary in UCAT Quantitative Reasoning.
 Remember, it is a multiple choice test, so you don’t need perfect accuracy.